-Based on this evaluation, adequate slope protection was designed and constructed at the Primary Ash Pond.
+Based on this evaluation, adequate slope protection was designed and constructed at the Bottom Ash Pond.
 No evidence of significant areas of erosion or wave action were observed.
-The interior and exterior slopes are protected with vegetation.
-Where the exterior slopes are adjacent to Newton Lake, they are protected with crushed stone erosion protection.
-Crushed stone erosion protection is also located on the interior slopes in limited areas.
-Operational and maintenance procedures are in place to repair the vegetation as needed to protect against surface erosion or wave action.
-Sudden drawdown of the pool in the Primary Ash Pond is not expected to occur due to operational controls associated with lowering the pool level.
-Therefore, slope protection to protect against the adverse effects of sudden drawdown is not required as sudden drawdown conditions are not expected to occur.
-Therefore, the Primary Ash Pond meets the requirements in §257.73(d)(1)(ii).
+The interior slopes are covered with riprap erosion protection in some areas and vegetation in other areas.
+The exterior slopes are covered in vegetation.
+Operational and maintenance procedures to repair the vegetation and riprap as needed are appropriate to protect against surface erosion and wave action.
+Intentional or unintentional sudden drawdown of the pool in the Bottom Ash Pond is not expected to occur due to the characteristics of the spillway structures.
+Because sudden drawdown conditions are not expected to occur, slope protection to protect against the adverse effects of sudden drawdown is not required.
+Therefore, the Bottom Ash Pond meets the requirements in §257.73(d)(1)(ii).